guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <br>
 <br>
 ### Waveshare ESP32-S3 1.47inch LCD Display Development Board (Revision B)
 This ESP32-S3 board was used to verify translator functionality on S3 boards.
 It has a larger LCD display and dissipates quite a bit more power than the C3 and C6 boards.
 I would only use this as a testing and setup board.
 The larger screen enables easier reading of captured IR codes while editing irmap files.
-It is probably to bright and power hungry for home theater deployment as full time translator.
-There are many similar boards, but variants are not always GPIO pin matches for the ones specified in my hardware-s3-waveshare-lcd-1.47B.yaml
+It is probably too bright and power hungry for home theater deployment.
+There are many similar boards with displays, but variants are not always GPIO pin matches for the ones specified in my hardware-s3-waveshare-lcd-1.47B.yaml

 Be sure to get exactly [Waveshare ESP S3 LCD 1.47B board](https://www.amazon.com/dp/B0FBWPJPXN) if you want to use my hardware config without searching for correct pinouts.

 <img width="550" alt="Screenshot 2026-08-23 at 13 55 31" src="https://github.com/user-attachments/assets/8d91d927-70b3-4f66-9c51-759854cdc0fb" />